gbdev/pandocs/content/Video_Display.md

 ::: tip NOTE

-When the display is disabled, both VRAM and OAM are accessible.
+While the display is disabled, both VRAM and OAM are accessible.
 The downside is that the screen is blank (white) during this period, so disabling the display would be recommended only during initialization.